-- J. FRANK HARRISON, III, age 49, is Chairman of the Board of Directors and Chief Executive Officer of the Company.
+- J. FRANK HARRISON, III, age 50, is Chairman of the Board of Directors and Chief Executive Officer of the Company.
 Mr. Harrison, III served as Vice Chairman of the Board of Directors from November 1987 through his election as Chairman in December 1996 and was appointed as the Company's Chief Executive Officer in May 1994.
 He was first employed by the Company in 1977 and has served as a Division Sales Manager and as a Vice President.
 Mr. Harrison, III is a director of Wachovia Bank & Trust, N.A., Southern Region Board.
-He is Chairman of the Executive Committee and Chairman of the Finance Committee. - H. W. MCKAY BELK, age 47, was appointed President and Chief Merchandising Officer of Belk, Inc., an operator of retail department stores, in March 2004.
+He is Chairman of the Executive Committee and Chairman of the Finance Committee. - H. W. MCKAY BELK, age 48, was appointed President and Chief Merchandising Officer of Belk, Inc., an operator of retail department stores, in March 2004.
 Prior to this appointment, Mr. Belk had served as President, Merchandising and Marketing of Belk, Inc. since May 1998.
-Mr. Belk served as President and Chief Merchandise Officer of Belk Store Services, Inc., a provider of services to retail department stores, from March 1997 to April 1998.
-Mr. Belk served as President, Merchandise and Sales Promotion of Belk Store Services, Inc. from April 1995 through March 1997.
+Mr. Belk served as President and Chief Merchandise Officer of Belk Stores Services, Inc., a provider of services to retail department stores, from March 1997 to April 1998.
+Mr. Belk served as President, Merchandise and Sales Promotion of Belk Stores Services, Inc. from April 1995 through March 1997.
 Mr. Belk is also a director of Belk, Inc. He has been a director of the Company since May 1994 and is Chairman of the Audit Committee and a member of the Executive Committee and Compensation

-SHARON A. DECKER, age 47, has been President of The Tanner Companies, a direct seller of women's apparel, since April 2003.
-From August 1999 to April 2003, she was President of Doncaster, a division of the Tanner Companies.
-Ms. Decker was President and Chief Executive Officer of the Lynnwood Foundation, which created and manages a conference facility and leadership institute, from 1997 until 1999.
-From 1980 until 1997, she served Duke Energy
+SHARON A. DECKER, age 48, has been the Chief Executive Officer of The Tapestry Group, LLC, a communications and marketing firm, since September 2004.
+Prior to founding The Tapestry Group, LLC, Ms. Decker served as the President of The Tanner Companies, a direct seller of women's apparel, from July 2002 to August 2004.
+From July 1999 to July 2002, she was President of Doncaster, a division of The Tanner Companies.
+Ms. Decker was President and Chief

-Corporation in a number of capacities, including as Corporate Vice President and Executive Director of the Duke Power Foundation.
+Executive Officer of the Lynnwood Foundation, which created and manages a conference facility and leadership institute, from 1997 until 1999.
+From 1980 until 1997, she served Duke Energy Corporation in a number of capacities, including as Corporate Vice President and Executive Director of the Duke Power Foundation.
 She also serves as a director of Family Dollar Stores, Inc., a discount retailer.
 Ms. Decker has been a director of the Company since May 2001.
 Ms. Decker is a member of the Audit Committee and the Retirement Benefits Committee.

-WILLIAM B. ELMORE, age 48, is President and Chief Operating Officer of the Company, positions he has held since January 2001.
+WILLIAM B. ELMORE, age 49, is President and Chief Operating Officer of the Company, positions he has held since January 2001.
 He was Vice President, Value Chain from July 1999 to December 2000, Vice President, Business Systems from August 1998 to June 1999, Vice President, Treasurer from June 1996 to July 1998 and Vice President, Regional Manager for the Virginia, West Virginia and Tennessee Divisions from August 1991 to May 1996.
 Mr. Elmore has been a director of the Company since January 2001.
 He is Chairman of the Retirement Benefits Committee and a member of the Executive Committee.